myronmarston/ruby-presentation/presentation/020_objects.md

 !SLIDE bullets incremental

-## Our class definition is the same as:
+## Our original class definition is the same as:

     @@@ Ruby
     Page = Class.new(Object) do